magoo/Blockchain-Graveyard/advice.md

 ### Starting Up Security

-I've written a lot on starting security at a new company from scratch, and have included other links here relevant to cryptocurrency.
+I've written a lot on starting from scratch, and have included other links here relevant to cryptocurrency.

 - [Cold Storage][CS] can reduce the impact of a security breach from 100% to a configurable percentage.
 After this, reduce your risk of a large hot wallet even further with cryptographic hardware or multisignature transactions.